52 minute read · November 29, 2022

 dbt Semantic Layer pros:

-- Central metric definitions: define once, use everywhere, avoid drift.
+- Define once, use everywhere, avoid drift

-- Tool‑agnostic consumption: supports analytics tools beyond one vendor.
+- Tool‑agnostic consumption: supports analytics tools beyond one vendor

 Cons of dbt Semantic Layer:

-- Still maturing compared to some full packaged semantic‑layer platforms, meaning fewer features may be available initially.
+- Still maturing compared to some full packaged semantic‑layer platforms, meaning fewer features may be available initially

 6. Cube Cloud